unzagi/ConfigurationAutomation4NADs/README.md

 	# < ------------ configuration end ------------>

-3. Paste in the NADS config over the top of  where it says "# Paste your configuration here, then set the variables based on jinja_variables_template and any additional one add to sed file."
+3. Paste in the NADS config over the top of  where it says:

+	# Paste your configuration here, then set the variables based on jinja_variables_template and any additional one add to sed file."

 2. TA the NADS configuration file for any changes that need to be made.